EttusResearch/uhd/host/docs/stream.rst

 The user may request arbitrary combinations of host and link data types;
 however, not all combinations are supported.
 The user may register custom data type formats and conversion routines.
-See uhd/convert.hpp for futher documentation.
+See **uhd/convert.hpp** for futher documentation.

-TODO provide example of convert API
+TODO: provide example of convert API